 - Our online stroke support tool My Stroke Guide also contains more than 200 videos to help you understand stroke, and improve your own wellbeing.

 If you enjoy group activities, you may be able to find a live session or video online.
-Quite a few fitness groups have moved online while we’re being asked to stay at home.
 Look for keep fit, Zumba, yoga and pilates.
 These NHS online fitness videos include seated exercises and strength exercises you can do at home.